 In early 1995 the County adopted development regulations necessary to implement the Comprehensive Plan (Ordinance 11653).
 By definition, development regulations include zoning ordinances, critical areas ordinances, shoreline master programs, official controls, planned unit development ordinances, subdivision ordinances, and binding site plan ordinances that control the development or land use of a property.
-The most significant outcome of this process was the rezone of approximately 54,000 parcels, consisting of 52 square miles, from urban to rural densities, to comply with the land use classification requirements of the GMA.

 In response to the passage of the GMA, King County and cities within its boundaries formed a collaborative inter-jurisdictional body, the Growth Management Planning Council, to develop the King County Countywide Planning Policies to meet the GMA requirements to coordinate planning among all of its jurisdictions.
 These policies (Ordinance 10450 in 1992 and Ordinance 11446 in 1994), serve as a countywide framework for County and City comprehensive plans, and provide guidance to Functional and Special District Plans.
 The Countywide Planning Policies established an urban growth area within the western one-third of King County where most growth and development was projected to occur.
 The policies and goals included reducing urban sprawl, protecting rural areas, and more efficiently providing roads, parks and other services.